7targets/7targets-docs/_posts/2021-09-29-How-assistant-ensure-prospects-get-a-response-on-time.md

 Below is the image email remainder that the assistant will send you.
 Unless you mark ‘Not at risk'.
 The assistant Oliver will send you an email after every three days.

 ![image](../../images/lead at risk edited/leadatrisk6.jpg)
+## To set lead at risk remainder.

 You can customize lead at risk reminders from 3 days to several days you want.

 ![image](../../images/lead at risk edited/leadatrisk7.jpg)
+## To stop receiving lead at risk email reminder

 You can select the 'do not to remind me' option to stop receiving email reminders.